TrossenRobotics/trossen_arm_mujoco/README.md

-# **Aloha Simulation Package**
+# Trossen Arm MujoCo

 ## **Overview**

-The **Aloha Simulation Package** provides the necessary assets and scripts for simulating and training robotic policies using the **Aloha Solo** system in **MuJoCo**.
+The **Trossen Arm MujoCo** provides the necessary assets and scripts for simulating and training robotic policies using the **Trossen AI** system in **MuJoCo**.
 It includes **URDFs, mesh models, and MuJoCo XML files** for the robot configuration, as well as Python scripts for policy execution, reward-based evaluation, data collection, and visualization.

 This package supports two types of simulation environments:
 1. **End-Effector (EE) Controlled Simulation (`ee_sim_env.py`)** – Uses **motion capture (mocap) bodies** to move the arms.